SYBIL

 For all of history, the constraints have been: symmetric intelligence, lossy information, scarce energy.
 We built hacks to cope: markets, states, jobs.
 They worked well enough.

 The hacks are failing because the problems they solved are disappearing.
-We do not need distributed computation when one node can compute centrally.
-We do not need hierarchical coordination when one node can coordinate directly.
-We do not need human jobs when non-human compute is abundant.
+Distributed computation becomes unnecessary when one node can compute centrally.
+Hierarchical coordination becomes unnecessary when one node can coordinate directly.
+Human jobs become unnecessary when non-human compute is abundant.

 We are entering the Sybilian condition: a phase where the constraint set flips, and the equilibrium must reconfigure.